Benefits of Using Reports and Dashboards on the Reward Gateway Platform

-What are Reports?
+What Are Reports?

 Reports are static documents that contain data in text and table form.

-They often include visuals such as basic graphs and charts, but are mostly organized to highlight specific raw numbers or relevant data sets.
+They often include visuals such as basic graphs and charts but are mostly organized to highlight specific raw numbers or relevant data sets.

-The data they supply isn’t updated in real-time, and generally represents a slice of the available sets without the ability to manipulate them.
+The data they supply isn’t updated in real-time and generally represents a slice of the available sets without the ability to manipulate them.

-What are Dashboards?
+What Are Dashboards?

 Dashboards are data visualization tools that can be customized and tailored to display specific metrics, data, and KPIs.

-These tools are dynamic and live, so data is being updated in (near) real-time and visuals can show changes from minute to minute, as they are updated by the platform.
+These tools are dynamic and live, so data is being updated in (near) real-time, and visuals can show changes from minute to minute, as they are updated by the platform.
 (Update times vary depending on the source data/module.)

 Dashboards help show connections and relationships among different metrics, e.g.: between ecard activity and blog activity, or increased recognition and increased engagement scores.